cjohnson74/PWA-Online-Offline-Budget-Tracker/README.md

 # PWA-Online-Offline-Budget-Tracker
 The functionality in this Budget Tracker application allows for offline access and functionality.
 The user is able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they populate the total when brought back online.

+Offline Functionality:

+  * Enter deposits offline

+  * Enter expenses offline

+When brought back online:

+  * Offline entries should be added to tracker.

 ## Live Heroku Site
 <a href="https://pwa-offline-budget-tracker-app.herokuapp.com/"><img src="https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white"/></a>